 Special Accommodations are provided to eligible candidates on a prior-approval basis.
 Special accommodations typically involve providing candidates who have special needs additional test time, with 1.5x and 2x the normal testing time the most common.
 The purpose of this program is to ensure that no candidate with a verified disability is prevented from having an opportunity to sit for the PA-CAT in a way that is non-discriminatory.

-For the protection of the integrity of the PA-CAT, and to ensure its reliability for both candidates and participating programs, a special approval process is needed for anyone wishing to request special accommodations.
+For the protection of the integrity of the PA-CAT, and to ensure its reliability for both candidates and participating PA programs, a special approval process is needed for anyone wishing to request special accommodations.
 More information on the special accommodations program including an application form is available here.

 PA-CAT Fee Waivers and Adjustments

 Exam Master recognizes that there are some qualified applicants to PA school who, through no fault of their own, may be classified as “economically disadvantaged” or who otherwise have special economic needs.
 Exam Master is developing a program to assist these individuals with either full or partial fee waivers.
 This needs-based program is designed to ensure that no aspiring physician assistant candidate is denied an opportunity to apply to PA school.